 If you want to give this a try, please go through the steps below to work with the code.

 Step 1: Create a Trust relationship between multiple AWS accounts.

 In this project, we have three environment accounts and one Automation account.
 Create a trust relationship between the Automation account user and the three environment accounts.
 I have a separate note on how to create that at –create trust relationship between AWS accounts.

-Step 2: Create an S3 bucket and a dynamoDB table in the Automation account to store the remote state.
+Step 2: Create an Amazon S3 bucket and an Amazon DynamoDB table in the Automation account to store the remote state.